15 Expats Talk about Health Insurance and Healthcare in Spain

 When we asked expats and global nomads about the quality of medical care in Spain, they replied:

 "Healthcare services in Spain are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all Spanish citizens and legal residents.
 The quality of public healthcare is generally good, with a wide range of services available, including primary care, specialist care, hospital care, and preventive care.
 Foreign residents in Spain are also eligible to use the public healthcare system, provided they have a valid residence permit.
 Expats in Spain can use the public healthcare system by registering with the local health authority and obtaining a health card.
-This card allows them to access the same services as Spanish citizens, including free or discounted medical care," mentioned one expat in Spain.
+This card allows them to access the same services as Spanish citizens, including free or discounted medical care," remarked one expat living in Spain.

 What are medical services in Spain like?